beckenrode/luminateMantle/README.md

 luminateMantle Example Use
 -------------------

-`luminateExtend.init` is a method used to define global settings used by the library.
-It needs only be called once per page, e.g. immediately below where the library is included in the head.

 ```  php
 /* Verify that the luminateMantle Plugin is activated */
 if ( ! apply_filters( 'luminate-mantle-installed', false ) ) {